 The Jack Perkins track leads down to the beach, but we take the other track traversing the slopes of Big Smoky.
 There are cabbage tree palms and ferns in a rainforest gully, eucalypts, casuarinas, tea tree and grass trees on the hillsides.

 The route joins Gap Beach Rd for a section.
-Turning off the road, the track ?limbs up then descends into heath where there are some lookouts over the coast.
+Turning off the road, the track climbs up then descends into heath where there are some lookouts over the coast.
 We spotted whales and a turtle in the clear water below, from our sunny perch on granite rocks.
 Below this we walk by the Overshot Dam, built to supply the Gaol and Arakoon, and then reach Little Bay picnic area.

 The first wing of the Trial Bay Gaol was completed in 1886 and housed convicts tasked with building a breakwater.
 The sea relentlessly destroyed the efforts the breakwater was abandoned.
 The Gaol was re-established to house World War 1 prisoners.